Varicose Vein Treatments

 - Itchy legs (particularly around the ankles)

 - Leg pain following prolonged inactivity

-If you experience any of these symptoms or are otherwise at increased risk for varicose veins, you should speak with a doctor.
+If you experience any of these symptoms or are otherwise at increased risk for varicose veins, you should speak with a doctor, such as a dermatologist or plastic surgeon.
 Varicose veins can lead to ulcers forming on the skin surrounding them, blood clots or even bleeding if a surface varicose vein bursts.

 - Sclerotherapy: Varicose veins are injected with a solution that is designed to close the vein.
 After a few weeks, veins treated with sclerotherapy should fade away.
 (Multiple injections may be required to completely treat certain veins.)

 - Foam Sclerotherapy: A newer method based on the same general principle, a foam solution is injected rather than the traditional solution.

 - Laser Vein Surgery: High-frequency radio-wave energy is used to heat and close varicose veins.
 Performed under local anesthesia, the treatment has no downtime meaning that patients can walk immediately after the procedure.
 No incisions are required.

 - Stripping and Ligation: Although this is an older approach to treatment, it is still used for more severe cases of varicose veins.
 The procedure involves the removal of tied-off veins through a series of small incisions.
 There is some downtown associated with stripping and ligation which typically requires two to four weeks of recovery.

 - Ambulatory Phlebectomy: This procedure targets smaller varicose veins closest to the surface for removal.
 Tiny skin punctures are made through which to extract the veins.

 For the most part, varicose vein treatments are permanent however it’s possible that new veins may appear later and require touch-up procedures.